Rhode Island Looks to Solidify Net Neutrality Requirements

 The concern regarding this executive order, according to one state senator, is that it can be changed at any time by a new chief executive.
 This prompted lawmakers to propose a bill to make the executive order a permanent law.

-"This is the fourth year the bill has been proposed," Sen.
+"This is the fourth year the bill has been proposed," Sen. Louis DiPalma said.
+"It was passed previously by the Senate, but not the House."

 "The executive order mimics language in the bill, which basically says that if you are going to work with the state, you need to follow our net neutrality principles," DiPalma said.